Lubnaalrifaie1/HR-and-Employment-Management-Database-System/README.md

 # Human-Resources-and-Employment-Management-Database-System
-Conceptualized, designed, and executed a cutting-edge web-based Employee Management System with a focus on two integral components: Employee Payroll Management and Employee Performance Management.
+Conceptualized, designed, and executed a cutting-edge web-based employee management system with a focus on two integral components: employee payroll management and employee performance management.

 ## Introduction / System Overview:
-This project revolves around the design and implementation of an employee management system web application that is composed of two sub-components: employee payroll management and employee performance management.
-These sub-components and the system as whole assist organisations and companies in the processes of evaluating and tracking employee performance relative to a particular product or project and performing payroll-related activities (i.e., calculation of gross wages, deductions, net pay, and generating the pay stub).
+This project revolves around designing and implementing an employee management system web application composed of two sub-components: employee payroll management and employee performance management.
+These sub-components and the system as whole assist organizations and companies in the processes of evaluating and tracking employee performance relative to a particular product or project and performing payroll-related activities (i.e., calculation of gross wages, deductions, net pay, and generating the pay stub).
-To accommodate the time constraint imposed on this project, certain assumptions regarding the scope of the system's functionalities were made:
+**To accommodate the time constraint imposed on this project, certain assumptions regarding the scope of the system's functionalities were made:**
-● The performance of each employee is evaluated per project/product.
+- The performance of each employee is evaluated per project/product.
-○ KPIs will be based on the project/product type.
+- KPIs will be based on the project/product type.
-● Each employee will be paid bi-monthly.
+- Each employee will be paid bi-monthly.
-○ The payment cycle date is fixed and common for all employees in the organisation.
+- The payment cycle date is fixed and common for all employees in the organization.
 This assumption is valid as it reflects general accounting principles.
-● ● Each employee will have a fixed wage.
+- Each employee will have a fixed wage.
 ## User Experience / User Interface:
-To utilise the functionalities of the system, users will have to initially register an organisation in the web application and create departments.
-Following the latter, the superuser (the user who created the organisation) can then invite other users (i.e., employees) to join newly created departments.
+To utilize the system's functionalities, users will have to initially register an organization in the web application and create departments.
+Following the latter, the superuser (the user who created the organization) can invite other users (i.e., employees) to join newly created departments.
 Certain departments, as well as users with the appropriate access level, can create projects, set payroll details, and enter performance appraisal results into the system via forms in the web application.
 Additionally, the employees can also download their pay